SCCapstone/BookstoreApp/README.md

 # Book Store App

-We are making a Bookstore App.
-Your audience for the Readme.md are other developers who are joining your team.
-Specifically, the file should contain detailed instructions that any developer can follow to install, compile, run, and test your project.
-These are not only useful to new developers, but also to you when you have to re-install everything because your old laptop crashed.
-Also, the teachers of this class will be following your instructions.
+We are making a Bookstore App that renders on both mobile and desktop web devices natively.
+Users and employees will have the ability to create an account, login, browse and purchase books, and many more.
+Ultimately, we hope that this web application will be used by local businesses to grow their web presence and increase revenue.

 ## External Requirements